cryptoparty/handbook/src/book.md

 Another interesting and often underrated features of VPN is encoded in its name - besides being **V**irtual and **P**rivate it is also a **N**etwork.
 VPN allows one not only to connect via the VPN server to the rest of the world but also to communicate to other members of the same VPN network without ever having to leave the safety of encrypted space.
 Through this functionality Virtual Private Network becomes something like a *DarkNet* (in a broader sense of the definition) - a network isolated from the Internet and inaccessible to "others".
 Since a connection to VPN server, and thus the private network it facilitates, require a key or a *certificate*, only "invited" users are allowed.
 There is no chance that Internet stranger would gain access to what's on a VPN without enrolling as a user or stealing someones keys.
 While not referred to as such, any corporate Intranet type of network is a DarkNet too.

-> "A virtual private network (VPN) is a technology for using the Internet or another intermediate network to connect computers to isolated remote computer networks that would otherwise be inaccessible.."([http://en.wikipedia.org/wiki/Virtual_private_network](http://en.wikipedia.org/wiki/Virtual_private_network))
+> "A virtual private network (VPN) extends a private network across a public network, such as the Internet.
+It enables a computer to send and receive data across shared or public networks as if it were directly connected to the private network, while benefitting from the functionality, security and management policies of the private network."([http://en.wikipedia.org/wiki/Virtual_private_network](http://en.wikipedia.org/wiki/Virtual_private_network))

 Many commercial VPN providers stress the anonymity that their service provides.
-Quoting Ipredator.org page (a VPN service started by the people behind The Pirate Bay project): "You'll exchange the IP address you get from your ISP for an anonymous IP address.
-You get a safe/encrypted connection between your computer and the Internet".
+Quoting Ipredator.org page (a VPN service started by the people behind The Pirate Bay project):

+> "You'll exchange the IP address you get from your ISP for an anonymous IP address.
+You get a safe/encrypted connection between your computer and the Internet". ([https://www.ipredator.se](https://www.ipredator.se))

 Indeed, when you access the Internet via a VPN connection it does appear as if the connection is originating from the IP address of IPredator servers.

-> "You'll exchange the IP address you get from your ISP for an anonymous IP address.
-You get a safe/encrypted connection between your computer and the Internet." ([https://www.ipredator.se](https://www.ipredator.se))

 Publishing Anonymously